-Those who have passed the ARRT radiography examination use the credential R.T.(R).
+Technologists who have passed the ARRT radiography examination use the credential R.T.(R).

-Only radiographers who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform radiologist assistant procedures.
+Only radiographers who have completed the appropriate education and obtained certification as outlined in these standards should perform radiologist assistant procedures.

-Radiologist assistants prepare for their roles in medical imaging by meeting examination eligibility criteria as determined by the ARRT.
+Radiologist assistants prepare for their roles on the interdisciplinary team by meeting examination eligibility criteria as determined by the ARRT.

-Those who have passed the registered radiologist assistant examination use the additional credential R.R.A.
+Technologists who have passed the registered radiologist assistant examination use the additional credential R.R.A.

-Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform sonographic and molecular imaging procedures.
+Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification as outlined in these standards should perform sonographic and molecular imaging procedures.